Skip to content

 5. Plan the Transfer

-Develop a detailed plan for transferring the data from the old system to the new HR software.
+Develop a detailed plan for switching HR platforms and transferring the data from the old system to the new one.
 Consider factors such as data volume, migration timeline, and potential downtime.
-Define roles and responsibilities for each step of the transfer process to ensure a smooth and organised transition.

 6. Customize Software Settings

-Customize the back end of the HR software to align with your organization’s specific needs.
-Set up software configurations, permissions, and user roles according to your organization’s structure and security requirements.
+Customize the back end of the HR software to match your organization’s specific needs.

 7. Test Functionality Before Going Live